wharfkit/website/src/lib/docs/ContractKit/TableMethod.md

 ## Overview

-The `table` method provided by the [Contract](/docs/contract-kit/contract) class within the ContractKit is a convenient way to obtain a specific table instance of a smart contract.
+The `table` method allows for the retrieval of a specific [table](/docs/contract-kit/table) instance from a [Contract](/docs/contract-kit/contract) instance.

 ## Usage
-The `table` method is available on the [Contract](/docs/contract-kit/contract) class.
-It can be used to retrieve a specific table instance of a smart contract.
-Here is a basic example:
+The `table` method is available on any [Contract](/docs/contract-kit/contract) instance.
+Here is a basic example of how to use it:

 ```typescript
 const table = contract.table('table_name');